-GUINNESS STORFHOUSE Located at St. James's Gate in the heart of Dublin's Liberties quarter, the Guinness Storehouse, Ireland's number one visitor attraction, gives Guinness lovers the chance to experience the history, heart, and soul of Ireland's most beloved beer.
+GUINNESS STOREHOUSE Located at St. James's Gate in the heart of Dublin's Liberties quarter, the Guinness Storehouse, Ireland's number one visitor attraction, gives Guinness lovers the chance to experience the history, heart, and soul of Ireland's most beloved beer.
 Housed in an old fermentation plant, the seven-storey visitor experience brings to life the rich heritage of Guinness, telling the story from its origins at St. James's Gate in Dublin to its growth as a global brand, known all around the world.
 A visit to the Home of Guinness includes a behind-the-scenes look at the craft of brewing a beautiful pint of the Black Stuff, a cinema room dedicated to vintage Guinness advertising, and the chance to enjoy a pint in the Gravity Bar while enjoying Dublin's best view.
 Visitors will reach the pinnacle for an experience like no other, the guaranteed "wow" moment of that creamy pint of Guinness enjoyed in our famous Gravity Bar.
 Expect to enjoy an unparalleled adventure as you take that first sip of your cold, smooth Guinness draught, relish seeing the smiling faces of friends and loved ones, and enjoy some of the most spectacular views that Dublin City has to offer, from the highest bar in the city, 46 meters above.
 Tickets for a 'Self-Guided - Gravity Bar' experience start from €26.
 Book your tickets online in advance at www.guinness-storehouse.com THE BEST VIEW IN DUBLIN BAR NONE EXPERIENCE THE EXTENDED GRAVITY BAR NOW

+l

+Book your place at guinness-storehouse.com

+Gan Chill.

-Book your place at guinness-storehouse.com Get the facts.
-Be DRINKAWARE Visit drinkaware.ie GOLL CHANGE Just an hour from Dublin in the charming Irish countryside, open-air shopping destination Kildare Village is home to over 100 boutiques from leading brands, with savings of up to 60% on the recommended retail price.
+Get the facts.
+Be DRINKAWARE 🕻 Visit drinkaware.ie An unforgettable shopping experience Discover luxury open-air shopping destination Kildare Village, home to more than 100 boutiques from the world's leading brands with remarkable savings of up to 60% on the recommended retail price.
+Indulge in delicious food and drink at the Village's restaurants and cafés, and enjoy five-star services including personal shopping, Hands-free Shopping and reserved parking.
+Easy to reach by road or rail, the Village is just 60 minutes from central Dublin by car or coach and 35 minutes by train from Heuston Station.
+Discover more at KildareVillage.com

-Dine in an array of restaurants and cafés.
-Plus, enjoy five-star hospitality with services such as complimentary Wi-Fi, personal shopping and Hands-free Shopping.
-Take junction 13 on the M7 to reach Kildare Village by car, take a 35-minute train journey from Heuston Station, or use one of the many coach services from Dublin city centre.
-To find out more, visit KildareVillage.com
+©Kildare Village 2023

+12 INTRODUCTION INTRODUCTION

-Bridge, River Liffey Ha'penny Today's Dublin is a swirling mixture of energy, culture and excitement.
+Bridge, River Liffev Ha'penny Todav's Dublin is a swirling mixture of energy, culture and excitement.
 Originally a small Viking settlement (its name comes from 'Dubh Linn', meaning dark pool) and then, for many years, a British stronghold, Dublin has once more undergone a complete metamorphosis and is now one of Europe's hottest capitals.
 A guick look around will confirm how this once insular. monocultural city has transformed itself into a fantastic destination for tourists, students, writers and musicians.
 Immigration has brought people from every destination imaginable to live and work in Dublin, giving the city a decidedly cosmopolitan air.
 Thousands more flood the capital at weekends for literary festivals, sporting events, bridal and grooms parties, or simply to experience the 1.000 or so pubs sprinkled liberally throughout the city (as the bridal and grooms parties do!).
 Dublin is synonymous with pubs and for many tourists the first item on the 'to-do' list is to order a pint of Guinness.
 That particular beverage is found in almost every one of the glut of pubs dotted around the capital, but whether the establishment is as traditional as the drink is another question!
 Of course, the old-style porter houses still exist, but many are giving way to hip new joints designed with Scandinavian minimalism or Manhattan chic in mind.
 Arthur Guinness would turn in his grave!